-Foxgloves is a registered short breaks service, offering support to young people of both sexes with a diagnosis of autism (ASD), learning disabilities with associated behaviours that may challenge, all within an age range of Seven to Eighteen years.
+Foxgloves is a registered short breaks service, offering support to young people of both sexes with a diagnosis of autism (ASC), learning disabilities with associated behaviours that may challenge, all within an age range of Seven to Eighteen years.

-We provide support and the tools to aid communication, which develops effective engagement with young people, in turn this supports forming positive relationships with a child and those that care and support them.
+We provide support and the tools to aid communication, which develops effective engagement with young people, in turn this supports all in forming positive relationships with a child and those that care for them.

-The team aim to ensure that each child is treated with dignity, respect and compassion but most of all by understanding and meeting the specific needs to each young person.

-We recognise that with disabilities comes many unforeseen challenges where guidance and structure can support individual progression, which is key to any child's success.
+The team aim to ensure each child is treated with dignity, respect, and compassion but most of all by understanding and meeting the specific needs to each young person.
+We recognise that with disabilities comes many unforeseen challenges where guidance and structure can support an individual's progression, which is key to any child's success.

-All children referred require a formal diagnosis, which is established at point of referral to ensure the service, can meet the needs of each young person as well as within a group setting.
+All children require a formal diagnosis, which is established at point of referral to ensure the service can meet the needs of each young person as well as within a compatible group setting.

-Each referral will require the support package agreed via Bedford Borough Council's Allocation to Recourse Panel (ARP) where the Children with Disabilities' (CWD) social work team will identify suitability.
-This is in partnership with Foxgloves management team prior to any ARP referral in order to establish the initial enquiries where Foxgloves will consider suitability and or availability.
+Each referral will require the proposed package agreed via Bedford Borough Council's Head of Service (HOS) where initially presented by the Children with Disabilities' (CWD) or Short Breaks social work team who assess needs of child and family.
+This is in partnership with the Foxgloves management team prior to any referral to the HOS formal decision, Foxgloves will assess any referral to establish the initial enquiries and review/consider suitability and or availability.

-Those identified through the panel will require a further Foxgloves assessment where gathering and establishing if the young person meets the criteria or the ability to meet individual needs.
+Those identified for a residential service will require a further Foxgloves assessment which will aim to gather and establish if the young person fully meets the criteria or the ability to meet individual needs.
+At this stage a key worker and management support will book home and school visits which forms part of the assessment process.

-A support package by professionals must consider compatibility and any specialised support the home needs to consider, example where the needs of the child are detrimental to the homes ability to provide support to other young people or in such cases harmful behaviours that require significant staffing to meet the needs of each individual and safety of others.
+A proposed referral by professionals must consider compatibility and any specialised support the home needs to consider, example where the needs of the child are detrimental to the homes ability to provide safe support to other young people or in such cases harmful behaviours that require significant staffing to meet the needs of each individual safely.

-Where compatibility is compromised every effort will be considered to enable service delivery to all therefore, we may request a professionals meeting for those young people who access the service and review, with the view to having a clear action plan to meet specific individual needs.
+Where compatibility is compromised every effort will be considered to enable service delivery to all therefore, we may request a professionals meeting for those young people who access the service and review all options, with the view to having a clear action plan to meet specific needs of each young person.
 We will always ensure that alternatives are considered prior to any decisions and discuss appropriate strategies to address such situations.

 We may consider additional resources, relocation within the environment or access provided within the annexe to meet such changes.
-Although we aim to accommodate a wide range of diverse needs, it is recognised that the needs of children need to be carefully considered to ensure both existing and new admissions are able to develop and achieve.

-In addition we may support a young person with a physical impairment/disability or minor health need although, this will be dependent on the level of support and staffing required, peer compatibility, staff training and individuals safety.
+Although we aim to accommodate a wide range of diverse needs, it is recognised that the needs of children are carefully considered to ensure both existing and new admissions are able to develop and achieve.
+In addition, we may support a young person with a physical impairment/disability or minor health need although, this will be dependent on the level of support and staffing required, peer compatibility, staff training and the individuals' safety.

-Many of the young people may have never experienced a short breaks service before, often not having been away from families/ carers or loved ones therefore, we are sensitive to a successful transition into the service which is at the pace of the child, where planed and supportive and sensitive to the levels of anxiety that may be presented.
+Many of the young people may have never experienced a short breaks service before, often not having been away from families/ carers or loved ones therefore, we are sensitive to a successful transition into the service, which is at the pace of the child, where planed and supportive and sensitive to the levels of anxiety that may be presented.